OSIA-team/HAN/README.md

 ## Available Voice Commands
 First of all you can say hi to HAN by
-  * Ahoj
+  * Hello

-You can search WIKI for definitions by command: "definuj [stuf you want to search]" for exapmle:
+You can search WIKI for definitions by command: "tell me about [stuf you want to search]" for exapmle:
-  * definuj Česko
+  * Tell me about Czech Republic

-This voice command returns wiki definition (first perex) of Česko on [czech mutation of wiki](https://cs.wikipedia.org/wiki/%C4%8Cesko)
+This voice command returns wiki definition (first perex) of [english mutation of wiki](https://cs.wikipedia.org/wiki/%C4%8Cesko)